Cost of Attendance

 Acceptance into the GSBS does not guarantee nor imply financial support.
 Offers of financial support are specifically stated either in the offer of admission or in separate correspondence.
-Currently, the GSBS mandates the level of funding for doctoral students to be at least $24,700.
-The assistantship entitles the recipient to some health insurance coverage and allows out-of-state students to pay tuition at the in-state rate.
-Health insurance and/or tuition may be partially or fully covered in some circumstances.
+Effective Fall of 2016, the financial support offered to PhD students is $26,185, in addition to covering tuition and fees.

 Students who receive financial support are require to notify their account holder, major professor, and graduate advisor if they will be away from campus for more than five consecutive days by completing the Temporary Leave of Absence form available on the GSBS Forms and Guidelines website prior to the leave time.
 The account holder reserves the right to withhold funding during the time of separation.
 Typically, a student will be placed on funding hiatus if he/she is away from campus for more than two weeks.

 The National Institutes of Health – Leads to information about NIH grant and fellowship programs, applying for a grant or fellowship, policy changes, administrative responsibilities of awardees, the CRISP database, and the numbers and characteristics of awards made by the NIH.